amirci/amirci.github.io/_posts/2024-11-14-ramda-cheatsheet-curry-and-composition.markdown

 g(1, 2, 3)
 ```

-Using it in the previous example would be something like this:
+Using it in the previous example would look something like this:

 ```js
 import * as R from 'ramda';